Ciriak/cyriaquedotdev/public/work/about.md

 <img src="/images/tools-icons/jest.png" height="32px" title="Jest">
 <img src="/images/tools-icons/vue.png" height="32px" title="VueJS">

-I believe the only way to actually learn new things is to practice, screw the theory, you are not in school anymore, this is an industry were things move fast , **really** fast.
+I believe the only way to actually learn new things is to practice, screw the theory, you are not in school anymore, this is an industry were things move fast, **really** fast.

 Copy example code, play with it, understand how it work.

 **Work on side projects**

-Also accept the fact that there will be a 18 Yo kid that will teach you your own job in a few years... probably.

 ## Design

-As a front-end developer, i work a lot with visual stuff : integrating mockups, making websites responsive, exchanging with the UI and UX designers.
+As a front-end developer, i work a lot with visual stuff : integrating mockups, making websites responsive, exchanging with the UI and UX designers, wasting my entire night because npm cannot recompile node-sass for some reason...

 Even if it's not my main job, i really like designing logos and mockups for my projects :